 5. Din Tai Fung

-If you like xiao long bao, then Din Tai Fung needs no introduction.
-Din Tai Fung is a homegrown international chain of restaurants known for its dim sum, particularly its xiao long bao which many say is the very best in the world.
+If you know what a xiao long bao is, then you’re probably familiar with Din Tai Fung.
+It’s an international chain of Taiwanese restaurants known for its dim sum, particularly its xiao long bao which many say is the very best in the world.

-Xiao long bao is a type of baozi or Chinese steamed bun filled with pork and hot soup.
-Part of the reason that makes Din Tai Fung so good is their consistency.
-Made with the thinnest of wrappers, every xiao long bao that comes out of their kitchen has eighteen pleats and weighs exactly 21 grams.
-I think having OCD is a prerequisite to working here.
+Part of Din Tai Fung’s success can be attributed to their consistency.
+They make it with the thinnest of wrappers and every xiao long bao that comes out of their kitchen has eighteen pleats and weighs exactly 21 grams.

 I have a Taiwanese friend who’s lived in Beijing and according to him, there are many Din Tai Fung knock-offs in China.
 Many have copied the exact look and feel of the place but they fail in one key aspect – the xiao long bao.
 No one can seem to match the quality and consistency of Din Tai Fung.

+For the uninitiated, xiao long bao refers to a type of baozi or Chinese steamed bun filled with pork and hot soup.
 To keep from burning yourself, you’re advised to pierce the skin first and suck out the soup.
-Only then should you put the dumpling in your mouth lest you spew hot soup all over your significant other.
+Only then should you put the dumpling in your mouth lest you spew hot soup all over the table.

-There are several Din Tai Fung branches in Taipei but we ate the the Taipei 101 branch, located in the building’s basement.
-Like nearly every other place on this list, expect a line if you eat here.
+There are several Din Tai Fung restaurants in Taipei but we ate at the Taipei 101 branch.
+It’s located in the building’s basement and like nearly every other restaurant on this list, expect a line when you go there.